GLEAM: Learning to Match and Explain in Cross-View Geo-Localization

-Moreover, the dominant paradigm in CVGL has been image retrieval or binary correspondence prediction~\citep{Deuser2023Sample4GeoHN, Xia2024EnhancingCG}, which offers limited interpretability and constrains system transparency.
+Moreover, the dominant paradigm in CVGL has been image retrieval or binary correspondence prediction, which offers limited interpretability~\citep{Deuser2023Sample4GeoHN, Xia2024EnhancingCG}.
 For safety-critical applications such as navigation or disaster response, a mere correspondence score is insufficient; instead, models must provide interpretable reasoning about why two views are matched or mismatched.
-Recent advances in multimodal large language models (MLLMs) present an avenue for addressing this limitation.
+Recent advances in multimodal large language models (MLLMs) resolve this limitation.
 By jointly processing visual and textual information, MLLMs can reason about image correspondences and generate human-interpretable explanations~\citep{achiam2023gpt4, Bai2025Qwen25VLTR, Zhu2025InternVL3EA}.
-Integrating these reasoning capabilities into CVGL enables models not only to predict whether two images correspond but also to articulate the underlying rationale, enhancing transparency and accountability in decision-making.
+Integrating these reasoning capabilities into CVGL enables models not only to predict whether two images correspond but also to articulate the underlying rationale, enhancing transparency and accountability.